Libera-Chat/libera-chat.github.io/policies.md

 ## Unwanted content and behaviour

 Libera.Chat is bound by Swedish law.
-Unlawful activities and related supporting activities are not allowed.
-In addition to that, heavy media file trading, pornography, and various forms of antisocial behaviour are forbidden.
+Unlawful activities and related supporting activities, including unauthorised distribution of restricted media, are not allowed.
+In addition to that, various forms of antisocial behaviour are forbidden.

+Libera.Chat is not intended for use by minors.
+However, services and communities dedicated to adult content are not welcome on Libera.Chat.
+Content of an explicit nature is discouraged and must consider the comfort and safety of others.

 Both by our values and Swedish law, discrimination based on faith, ethnicity, sexual orientation, sex or gender expression, disability, or age is not